Inscribable order types: Introduction

 This manuscript is organized as follows.
-In Section \ref{section_inscribable_eg}, we prove that every simple order type with either at most 2 interior points or at most 5 extreme points are inscribable.
-Additionally, we asymptotically count the number of simple order types with at most 2 interior points.
-In Section \ref{section_construction}, we construct an infinite family of minimally uninscribable configurations.
+In Section \ref{section_construction}, we prove Theorem \ref{theorem_main_minimally_uninscribable} by constructing an infinite family of minimally uninscribable configurations.
 We additionally show that configurations in the family do not contain each other as subconfigurations.
-Using a similar proof idea, we further generalize the uninscribability result for a broader family of configurations.
+In Section \ref{Section_few_points}, we consider order types with few interior or extreme points, and prove Theorem \ref{theorem_two_interior_inscribable} and Proposition \ref{prop_(5,3)_inscribable} along with Lemma \ref{lemma_uninscribable_circle_conic}.
+We also asymptotically count the number of simple order types with at most 2 interior points.
 In Section \ref{section_concluding}, we give some remarks and suggest open problems.